Last round of new credit card rules limit late payment fees

 New rules target late penalties and interest rate hikes

-The newest credit card rules enacted Aug.
+The enacted Aug.
 22 prohibit credit card companies from charging more than $25 for late payments, end the practice of charging customers for not using their cards, and order them to reconsider interest rate increases imposed starting from Jan, 1, 2009.
-CNN reports that credit card companies must cut interest rates if the reasons they claim for the increases no longer apply.
+CNN reports that credit card companies must cut interest rates if the reasons they claim for the increases no longer get started.
 Federal regulators will review those reasons and enforce compliance with the law.
 However, the new rules give banks wiggle room to hike penalty fees higher than $25 if a cardholder is habitually late with payments or if the credit card company can prove the high fee is justified to offset the cost of late payments.
 Another new rule prohibits penalty fees from exceeding the minimum payment or the amount charged over the credit limit.

 Credit card companies scheme to recoup lost billions